Predicting Phenotypes from Brain Connection Structure

-BaCon uses Poisson-Dirichlet processes (PDPs) to group the $p$ columns of the covariate matrix into $q$ latent clusters, where $q$ is much smaller than $p$, with each cluster consisting of covariate columns that are similar but not necessarily identical.
-The covariates belonging to a cluster are modeled as contaminated cluster-specific latent vectors, with the notion of ``contamination'' precisely defined in Section \ref{S:model}.
-The taxicab distances between the covariates belonging to a cluster are typically small, with occasional mismatches for a small number of individuals.
+BaCon uses Poisson-Dirichlet processes (PDPs) to group the $p$ columns of the covariate matrix into $q$ latent clusters, where $q$ is much smaller than $p$.
+Each cluster consists of covariate columns that are similar but not necessarily identical.
+The covariates belonging to a cluster are modeled as contaminated cluster-specific latent vectors; the notion of ``contamination'' is precisely defined in Section \ref{S:model}.
+The taxicab distances between covariates belonging to a cluster are typically small, with occasional mismatches for a small number of individuals.
 The data are permitted to choose between PDPs and their special case, a Dirichlet process, for an appropriate covariate-to-cluster allocation scheme.
-To adaptably capture the common binary pattern of the covariates in a cluster, the individuals may group differently in each cluster via nested Bernoulli mixtures.
-The model characteristic is motivated by biomedical studies \citep[e.g.,][]{Jiang_Tang_Zhang_2004} that have broadly demonstrated that subjects tend to group differently under different biological processes.
+To flexibly capture the shared latent binary pattern of the covariates within a cluster, each cluster allows the individuals to group differently via nested Bernoulli mixtures.
+This feature of the model is motivated by biomedical studies \citep[e.g.,][]{Jiang_Tang_Zhang_2004} which have broadly demonstrated that subjects tend to group differently under different biological processes.

-This framework detects a random, lower-dimensional, bidirectional (covariate, subject) clustering pattern for the binary covariates.
-The small $n$, large $p$ problem is transformed into a ``small $n$, small $q$'' problem, facilitating an effective stochastic search of the predictors.
+The proposed analytical framework detects a lower-dimensional, bidirectional (covariate, subject) clustering pattern in the binary covariates.
+The small $n$, large $p$ problem is thereby transformed into a ``small $n$, small $q$'' problem, facilitating an effective stochastic search of the predictors.
 A spike-and-slab prior for the cluster predictors strikes a balance between regression model parsimony and~flexibility, resulting in improved inferences and test case~predictions.

-Figure \ref{F:toy_CoBaNa} illustrates the main concepts using a toy example with $n=10$ subjects and $p=25$ covariates, with the zero covariates depicted using white and the ones using grey.
+Figure \ref{F:toy_CoBaNa} illustrates the main concepts using a toy example with $n=10$ subjects and $p=25$ covariates, with the zero covariates depicted as white and the ones as grey.
 The responses are continuous measurements, like the CCIs in the MRN-114 dataset.
 The plot in the upper left panel depicts the covariates.
 The posterior analysis averages over realizations of two basic stochastic steps:

-\begin{enumerate} \item\textbf{Clustering} \quad The column vectors are assigned to $q=9$ PDP--Bernoulli mixture clusters based on similarity.
+\begin{enumerate} \item\textbf{Clustering} \quad The column vectors are assigned, based on similarity, to $q=9$ PDP-Bernoulli mixture clusters.
 The shuffled covariate columns are plotted in the upper right panel.
-Notice that two covariates mapped to a cluster are similar but may not be identical.
+Notice that covariates mapped to a cluster are similar but not necessarily identical.